Joseph Sifakis

-Joseph Sifakis (Greek: Ιωσήφ Σηφάκης) is a Greek-French computer scientist.
+Joseph Sifakis (Greek: Ιωσήφ Σηφάκης; born 26 December 1946) is a Greek-French computer scientist.
 He received the 2007 Turing Award, along with Edmund M. Clarke and E. Allen Emerson, for his work on model checking.

 Biography

 Joseph Sifakis was born in Heraklion, Crete in 1946 and lives in France.
 He studied Electrical Engineering at the National Technical University of Athens and Computer Science at the University of Grenoble under a French scholarship.
 He received his engineering doctorate in 1974 from the University of Grenoble, where he also received a state doctorate in 1979.

 He is currently Research Director Emeritus for the Centre national de la recherche scientifique at VERIMAG laboratory near Grenoble, of which he is the founder.
 Sifakis has been a leading figure in the fields of Model Checking and Embedded Systems.
 He founded with Edmund M. Clarke and Amir Pnueli the CAV conference, organized for the first time in Grenoble in 1989.
 He has been the coordinator of the ARTIST European Network of Excellence for research on Embedded Systems (2004–2012).

 Sifakis held the INRIA-Schneider endowed industrial chair (2008–2011) and has been a full professor and the Director of the «Rigorous System Design Laboratory » at the School of Computer and Communication Sciences of EPFL (2011–2016).
 He has been visiting professor at Tsinghua University (2011–2012), and at SUSTech (2019).

 Sifakis has been the President of the Greek National Council for Research and Technology (2014–2016).